Royal Navy: Current deployments

 The Royal Navy operates a Response Force Task Group (a product of the 2010 Strategic Defence and Security Review), which is poised to respond globally to short-notice tasking across a range of defence activities, such as non-combatant evacuation operations, disaster relief, humanitarian aid or amphibious operations.
 In 2011, the first deployment of the task group occurred under the name 'COUGAR 11' which saw them transit through the Mediterranean where they took part in multinational amphibious exercises before moving further east through the Suez Canal for further exercises in the Indian Ocean.

 In the Persian Gulf, the RN sustains commitments in support of both national and coalition efforts to stabilise the region.
-The Armilla Patrol, which started in 1980, is the navy's primary commitment to the Gulf region.
-The Royal Navy also contributes to the combined maritime forces in the Gulf in support of coalition operations.
+Operation Kipion is the navy's primary activity in the Gulf region.
+The Royal Navy also contributes to the US-led Combined Maritime Forces in the Gulf in partnership with the United States.
 The UK Maritime Component Commander, overseer of all of His Majesty's warships in the Persian Gulf and surrounding waters, is also deputy commander of the Combined Maritime Forces.
-The Royal Navy has been responsible for training the fledgeling Iraqi Navy and securing Iraq's oil terminals following the cessation of hostilities in the country.
-The Iraqi Training and Advisory Mission (Navy) (Umm Qasr), headed by a Royal Navy captain, has been responsible for the former duty whilst Commander Task Force Iraqi Maritime, a Royal Navy commodore, has been responsible for the latter.